KylieFever2002

-KylieFever2002 was the seventh concert tour by Australian pop singer Kylie Minogue, in support of her eighth studio album, Fever (2001).
-The tour began on 26 April 2002 in Cardiff, Wales at Cardiff International Arena and concluded on 16 August 2002 in Melbourne, Australia at the Rod Laver Arena, consisting of 38 shows in Europe and 11 shows in Australia.
+KylieFever2002 was the seventh concert tour by Australian pop singer Kylie Minogue, in-support of her eighth studio album, Fever (2001).
+The tour began on 26 April 2002 at the Cardiff International Arena in Wales, concluding on 16 August 2002 at Melbourne's Rod Laver Arena, playing a total of 38 shows in Europe and 11 in Australia.

-The show in Manchester on 4 May 2002 was filmed and broadcast on MSN, and was released on a DVD titled KylieFever2002: Live in Manchester, along with a bonus CD.
+The eighth date of the tour, the 4 May 2002 concert at Manchester's Evening News Arena, was filmed and broadcast live on MSN, and was subsequently released on DVD as KylieFever2002: Live in Manchester (with a bonus CD).